LoginRadius/engineering-portal/content/basics_and_uses_of_the_enum_in_csharp/index.md

 ---
-title: "Basics and uses of the Enum in C#"
+title: "How to Use Enum in C#"
 date: "2020-12-18"
 coverImage: "coverimage.jpg"
 author: "Hemant Manwani"
 tags: ["C#","Enum"]
-description: "In this article, we will learn some basics and use cases of the Enum in C#."
+description: "Would you like to become more proficient in your C# programming in the use of enums?
+To learn the basics and use cases for Enum in C#, read this post."
 ---

+Enum is a typed constant that is specified for the new data form of Enumeration.
+An effective way to describe a set of named integral constants assigned to a variable is to include a Typesafe enumeration.
+Enums make the code more readable and less vulnerable to mistakes.
+If you have a set of functionally important and unchanged values, Enums are useful for developers.

+Enums' key benefit is to make it possible in the future to adjust values.
+Enums are a robust alternative to the short String or Int constants used to describe sets of similar objects in far older APIs.

-Sometimes we must use the constant variable in our application so that its values should not be changed throughout the application.
-One of the methods to declare the constant variables are `Enum`.
-Let's discuss it.
+Sometimes we must use the constant variable in our application to not be changed throughout the application.
+One of the methods to declare the continuous variables are `Enum.` Let's discuss it.

-## What is Enum?
+## Using Enum in C#

 Enum is the short form of Enumeration.
-They are used to define the constant values such that it is more readable and easy to use.
-Enum consumes less memory and space because they are value types, which means they store the value in memory.
+Enum consumes less memory and space because they are value types, which means they store memory value.
 Also, Enums are strongly typed named constants.

+Enums written by developers are used in the [.NET system](https://en.wikipedia.org/wiki/.NET_Framework) to develop numeric constants.
+A numeric value must be allocated to all the members of an enum.
+Here are the main points about Enums:

+- In C#, Keyword Enums build enumerated types of data
+- Enums are made for developers
+- Enums are strongly typed constants, as described above.
+- An enum of one form cannot be allocated automatically to another type of enum.
+- Enum values are fixed

-Enums are of two types in C#
+**Enums are of two types in C#**

 **Simple Enum** - The members of this enum contain a single value.